 6.2.1.1 On an annual basis, as required by the Groundwater Rules, the Subdistrict must submit a preliminary report to the State and Division Engineers analyzing the operation of the then current ARP.
-The Subdistrict will prepare this analysis utilizing actual available data for any and all information predicted in the ARP.
+The Subdistrict will prepare this analysis utilizing actual data for any and all information which was a prediction in the ARP.